adywizard/car-locator/README.md

 Car locator android app created with kivy/kivymd

+## This app is not meant for the desktop use even if it runs on desktop it will not produce desirable effect.

 ![](screen.gif)

 ## How to build

-If you want to build this app (last version) your self, you'll have to set p4a = develop in buildozer.spec if it doesent compile is due to https://github.com/kivy/kivy/issues/7398 and likely you'll have to make changes at your own.
-(Manualy add lottie support to your project).
+If you want to build this app (last version) your self, you'll have to set p4a = develop in buildozer.spec if it doesen't compile is due to https://github.com/kivy/kivy/issues/7398 and likely you'll have to make changes at your own.
+(Manually add lottie support to your project).

-else if you want to build previus version of the app just rename main.py to something else and main_with_circle_animation.py to main.py then buildozer android build.
+Else if you want to build previus version of the app just rename main.py to something else and main_with_circle_animation.py to main.py then buildozer android build.

 Otherwise already built app can be found in the bin folder.